 specific authority to commit expenditure;

-authority to proceed to tender (refer to Procurement Policy);
+authority to proceed to tender (refer to Appendix 1);

-approval to accept a successful tender (refer to Procurement Policy).
+approval to accept a successful tender (refer to Appendix 1).

-The Director of Finance will issue a scheme of delegation for capital investment management in accordance with NHS "Estate code" guidance and the Trust Standing Orders.
+The Director of Finance will issue a scheme of delegation for capital investment management in accordance with NHS Estate Code guidance and the Trust Standing Orders.

 The Director of Finance shall issue procedures governing the financial management, including variations to contract, of capital investment projects and valuation for accounting purposes.